-Digital Connectivity has become a central means of communication during the Coronavirus pandemic.
+Digital Connectivity has become a central means of communication.
 Below you will find resources which help improve essential digital skills as well as links to sites which provide online career advice and information.

-Citizens Advice Scotland had a dedicated section on Coronavirus on their website with tips and advice on a range of topics including benefits, help with bills and employment rights.
+Citizens Advice Scotland offers tips and advice on a range of topics including benefits, help with bills and employment rights.

-The Good Things Foundation has established an online Coronavirus Support Centre to help organisations like libraries through the coming months.
-Here you can find webinars for staff, support for learners and advice on funding - all to help organisations navigate digital isolation and challenges during this time.
+The Good Things Foundation has established an online Support Centre to help organisations like libraries.
+Here you can find webinars for staff, support for learners and advice on funding - all to help organisations navigate digital isolation and challenges.

-National skills agency Skills Development Scotland, working in partnership with local authorities, has developed services for individuals in a range of circumstances, including furloughed workers and those looking for employment.
+National skills agency Skills Development Scotland, working in partnership with local authorities, has developed a wide range of services.

 A wealth of information and advice can be accessed through Scotland’s national online service My World of Work, including a range of learning courses and immediately available jobs.
 There is also support with developing your CV, skills tools, applying for jobs and links to local support as a wide range of services are provided by local authorities to help people progress towards Fair Work.
 SDS also offers direct access to free one-to-one career support with expert advisors over the phone.